koher/try-swift-2016/try-swift.md

   Just (a + b)
 ```

-^ But the core team said it is a kind of _automatic propagation_.
+^ The core team said it is a kind of _automatic propagation_.
 It means we anyway need _automatic propagation_ for both functional and non-functional error handling to write it in a simple notation.

-^ So I understood it was right to introduce _automatic propagation_ to Swift.
+^ So I understood it was good to introduce _automatic propagation_ to Swift.

 ---